MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### Keep tabs on key metrics

 ### Follow metrics from your mobile app

 Now you can follow any metric with just a tap.
-You'll see all the metrics you're following from the metrics tab on your Home screen.
+And you can see all the metrics you're following from the Metrics tab on your home screen.

-Now you can follow metrics directly from the mobile app and keep up to date with the activity on those metrics.
-To start following a metric, just tap More options (…) on a metric's card in the Metrics hub or in the metric's details pane and choose **Follow metric**.
-To see all the metrics you're following, just select **Following (preview)** from the dropdown in the Metrics hub.

 ![Screenshots showing how to follow a metric from the Power B I mobile app.](media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-app-follow-metrics.png)